borkenware/spoonfeed/CONFIGURING.md

 Logo shown at the top of the documentation.
 If `null`, the title will be shown in plaintext.

 - `ui.favicon` - string? (default: `null`)<br>
 Icon shown in browser's tabs.
-If a PNG file is provided, it'll be converted to a `.ico` file and the PNG will be used for SEO tags.
-If `null`, no favicon will be set.
+We recommend a 128x128 PNG file, since this will be used in SEO tags.
+An ICO file will be generated for the actual favicon.

 - `ui.acknowledgements` - boolean (default: `true`)<br>
 Whether the "Acknowledgements" page listing dependencies and their license should be generated.
 This feature ensure